khatwaniNikhil/SystemDesign/flash_sale_design/Flash Sale Design.md

 2. every checkout session created a new record in MySQL and, exacerbating that, every step in the flow modified that same record.
 3. Long term solution: Refactor of the entire checkout flow to condense the number of writes into one, this was not feasible in limited time.

-##  Solution: Throttling with user engagement
+##  Solution: Throttling with user engagement with random polling
 1. query optimisation is a good start but eventually too many requests will need backpressure support
 2. LB level capacity checks via leaky bucket algo. to throttle user, redirect the throttled user to queued page which is cached by LB.
 3. throttled page javascript will keep polling the /checkout endpoint to see if there is enough capacity.
 For users with Javascript disabled, we use meta refresh.